ChenAnno/Real20M_ACMMM2023/README.md

 ![image](imgs/dataset.png)

 We release the entire section of the Real400K dataset and conducted experimental comparisons for [our paper](https://hexiangteng.github.io/papers/ACM%20MM%202023%20Real20M.pdf) on this dataset.
-To facilitate downloading of this dataset in China, we provide a **Baidu Netdisk download link**.
+To facilitate downloading of this dataset, we provide a **Baidu Netdisk download link**.
 Please note:

 1. Regarding dataset download, please sign the [Release Agreement](Release_Agreement.pdf) and send it to [Yanzhe Chen](chenyanzhe@stu.pku.edu.cn).
 By sending the application, you are agreeing and acknowledging that you have read and understand the [notice](notice.pdf).
 We will reply with the file and the corresponding guidelines right after we receive your request!